Commencement is a celebrated, centuries-old tradition that parents, grandparents and other loved ones aren’t about to miss.

-Scanning ticketed guests in as they arrive provides visibility as to who actually showed up and which door or gate they used.
-This is helpful to manage VIPS and other important guests, like the family of your valedictorian, who you may want to personally greet when they arrive.
+Scanning ticketed guests in as they arrive provides visibility and tracking on who showed up and which door or gate they used.

-Because schools have complete control of their branding with AudienceView Grad, VIP tickets can also be designed with a unique look so that event staff can easily direct these guests to special parking and/or seating areas.
+Schools have complete control of their branding with AudienceView Grad, VIP tickets can also be designed with a unique look so that event staff can easily identify and direct these guests to special parking and/or seating areas.

-Or, if you’re ready to get started, click here to request a demo.
+If you’re ready to get started, click here to request demo.